It is so easy to make this homemade coleslaw recipe from scratch. The red cabbage adds a pop of color and the dressing is so creamy.

 Instructions

-- Cut the cabbage into quarters, and then cut out the core.
-Slice the cabbage into thin shreds.
-You can easily do this with a knife.
+1. Cut the cabbage into quarters, and then cut out the core.
+Slice the cabbage into thin shreds with a knife.

-- In a large bowl, stir the dressing ingredients together and add salt and pepper to taste.
+4. In a large bowl, stir the dressing ingredients together, and add more salt and pepper if needed.

 Nutrition Information: